No Hot Water from Your Boiler? Common Causes & How To Fix It

 A note about thermostats:

 Many people now use thermostats at home as a means of controlling the temperature and saving money on energy bills.
 It is worth noting that thermostats are linked to heating and radiators, rather than hot water.
-If you have a problem with your hot water supply, but your heating is working fine, the thermostat will usually be irrelevant.
+If you have a problem with your hot water supply, but your central heating is working fine, the thermostat will usually be irrelevant.

 In some cases, however, the thermostat can also be used as a timer.
 If you use your thermostat as a timer as well, a thermostat fault might shut the boiler down completely, meaning you’ll be without both heating and hot water.